How to Reduce Windshield Glare at Night — 7 Tips for Safer Driving

 Dust, vapor buildup, oils from hands, and off-gassing from dashboard plastics form a cloudy film that scatters light.
 Even if you can’t see it during the day, you’ll notice it when headlights hit.

-Use a dedicated automotive glass cleaner and a clean microfiber towel (no paper towels—they can leave lint and streaks).
+Use a special automotive glass cleaner and a clean microfiber towel.
+Avoid paper towels, as they can leave lint and streaks.
 Wipe in circular motions and finish with a horizontal pass for consistency.

 Do this weekly—or more often if you smoke, drive with pets, or live in a high-pollution area.